wrmungas/Game-Engine/README.md

 content code will be built to another which links with the engine to create the executable for a given version of the game, including modded versions.

-This repository will only contain code for the current version of the engine, except perhaps some barebones content code to test it with.
+This repository will contain code for the current version of the engine, along with perhaps some barebones 'content' code to test it with.